jasper-clarke/jasperclarke.com/src/posts/nixos-full-disk-encryption.md

 Now just setup your configuration and run `nixos-install`

 And that is it!
 Full Disk Encryption and remote unlocking with a flash drive.
-Again if your looking for more info or run into and issue check the two links at the top of this guide.
+Again if your looking for more info or run into any issue check the two links at the top of this guide.

 This has been Jasper, until next time 👋